MuizurRahiman/Deployment_Playbooks/README.md

 # Sep_DevOps_Class
-To understand what is GIT
+To understand what is GIT concepts